By Tim Lambert

 From 1881 horse-drawn trams ran from Warwick to Leamington.
 At the beginning of the 20th century, they were replaced by electric trams.
 However, they gave way in turn to buses.

 Through the centuries Warwick was a market town rather than a manufacturing center.
 That remains true today but Warwick University was founded in 1965.
-Today the population of Warwick is 31,000.
+In 2022 the population of Warwick was 35,000.